 - Educational: Content that teaches your audience how to do something specific.

 - How-to Guides – Step-by-step manuals on how to accomplish something

 - Tutorials – Teaching materials in the form of a series of photos or instructional videos

 - Reviews – Overviews of products or services to help with purchase decisions

-Content that Inspires must: Urge and uplift your audience, filling them with emotional spirit
+- Inspirational: Content that urges and uplifts your audience, filling them with emotional spirit.

 - Inspiring Imagery – Fashion, food, homes, gardens and travel photos/videos